 What is the best way to weld rusty metal?

-The first welding process that comes to mind when considering welding over rust is stick welding (SMAW).
+The first process that comes to mind when considering welding over rust is stick welding (SMAW).

-Stick welding is the best welding process for rusty metals because it uses covered welding rods.
+Stick welding is the best process for rusty metals because it uses rods covered with flux material.
 These rods create an aggressive arc that can burn the rust.
-Furthermore, the flux covering creates a slag material that cleans the puddle.
-Stick welding is excellent for quick repair work on rusted metals since it’s very portable.
+Furthermore, the flux creates slag material that cleans the puddle.

-Stick welding electrodes have a wire core and a flux coating.
+Stick rods have a wire core and a flux coating.
 The flux coating creates slag with high amounts of deoxidizers and other scavengers that trap most pollutants and drive them to the surface.

 Another significant advantage of stick welding is that it has rods with cellulosic flux material.